senkkou/E7AutoBuy/README.md

 </details>

 ## Warning
-For the first time, before you try it with a high number of rerolls, reroll manually until a covenant or mystic shows up.
+For the first time, before you try it with a high number of rerolls, refresh it manually until a covenant or mystic shows up.
 Then set the number of reroll to something like 3 just to test if it is working fine.